vedaldi/practical-cnn-reg/doc/instructions.md

 * Used in the [IV & L Net](http://ivl-net.eu/ivl-net-training-school-2016/) summer school, Malta, 2016.

-[^convolution]: if you are familiar with convolution as defined in mathematics and signal processing, you might expect to find the index $i-u$ instead of $i+u$ in this expression.
+[^convolution]: If you are familiar with convolution as defined in mathematics and signal processing, you might expect to find the index $i-u$ instead of $i+u$ in this expression.
 The convention $i+u$, which is often used in CNNs, is  often referred to as correlation.

 [^derivative]: The derivative is computed with respect to a certain assignment $x_0$ and $(w_1,\dots,w_L)$ to the network input and parameters; furthermore, the intermediate derivatives are computed at points $x_1,\dots,x_L$ obtained by evaluating the network at $x_0$.